 Not personal (for this website): Twitter, Facebook and other similar services

 Like almost all other websites, we sometimes use the standard Twitter or Facebook buttons, and similar.
-Again, if you're logged out of these services, they have no personal information about you.
-Since it's not personal information, we aren't specifically asking you for prior consent to use them.

 You can turn off tracking by Twitter here.